FixBD/Educare/readme.txt

 We know, it's a bit difficult.
 Please share your experience while using these features to improve Educare.

+### How to show result on (Front End) page?

+#### [educare_results]

+You need to add `[educare_results]` shortcode into WP post editor, template or any shortcode-ready area for front end results system.
+This shortcode display search form and results.
+So, users/students can easily find and view there results.

+### Can the result card be custom designed?

+Yes, You (admin) can customize results card, search results forms.
+Everything on the front end is customizable.
+Please [Follow this topics](https://wordpress.org/support/topic/can-the-result-card-be-custom-designed).

 ### How do I use it?

-Most things should be fairly straightforward, but we've included an in-depth guide in the plugin download.
+Most things of Educare fairly straight-forward, but we've included an in-depth guide in the plugin download.
 It's a file called `readme.md` in the plugin folder.

 You can also [view the readme](https://github.com/FixBD/Educare/blob/FixBD/README.md) online.

 ### Minimum PHP requirements.

 Current version of Educare requires PHP 4.4+
-And Wordpress 3.8
+And Wordpress 3.8+

 ### Help!
 All Results status failed !

+First, you need to add classes, subjects, exams and configure the grading system, then add student results.
-Please read the documentation for the plugin before actually using it, You need to add all Class, Subject and configure Grading System first.
-Then, add students results
+Please read the documentation for the plugin before actually using it.

+### Why is Educare free?

+We will give you all these premium features for free.
+Because, we believe in freedom and understand the value of your work and dreams!

+Attention please: You only need to give us 5 stars!

 == Screenshots ==